-From 1 July 2014, the TAC is no longer liable to reimburse a solicitor for a medico-legal report obtained for a TAC matter under Section 60(2F), unless it is requested jointly by the TAC and the person who is injured.
+We are no longer liable to reimburse a solicitor for a medico-legal report obtained for a TAC matter under Section 60(2F), unless it is requested jointly by the TAC and the person who is injured.
 The TAC will continue to pay reasonable medical costs to medical examiners for conducting TAC only examinations.

 This is where you will find all reference material to the JME process.
 Included is the JME Guidelines, what you will need and what you need to do within the timeframes listed.

 What is the process?